-Values of foreign merchandise in transit or transshipped.-Table No. 246 exhibits foreign merchandise brought to the United States for immediate transit across the territory of the United States to a foreign country, or for transshipment in the ports of the United States to a foreign country.
-The value of the commodities returned in this table is determined in a similar manner to that of imports.
+Foreign merchandise in transit or transshipped.-Table No. 253 exhibits foreign merchandise brought to the United States for immediate transit across the territory of the United States to a foreign country, or for transshipment in the ports of the United States to a foreign country.
+The value of the commodities roturned in this table is determined in a similar manner to that of imports.

-Values of warehoused merchandise.-Table No. 245 exhibits imported merchandise in warehouse.
+Warehoused merchandise.-Table No. 252 exhibits imported merchandise in warehouse.
 This merchandise has already appeared in the statements of general imports, Tables Nos.
-234 and 235 for the year in which it was imported.
+241 and 242, for the year in which it was imported.
 The official values of the articles therein represented are the same as the import values.

-Ton.-The term "ton" used in this volume, as applied to weight, is specified "long" (2,240 pounds) or "short" (2,000 pounds).
+Weights and measures.-The term "ton," as applied to weight, is specified "long" (2,240 pounds) or "short" (2,000 pounds).
 The term "ton," as applied to vessel measurement, is specified as "net," equal to 100 cubic feet of carrying capacity exclusive of deductions for space occupied by cabins, machinery, etc., or "gross," equal to 100 cubic feet of the entire carrying capacity inclusive of such space.
 The term "M feet" used in connection with the measure of lumber, etc., signifies 1,000 feet, board measure, a "foot" of such measure being 1 foot long, 1 foot wide, and 1 inch or less in thickness.
 "Cubic feet" or "cords," as applied to the measurement of lumber, pulp wood, etc., signifies cubic contents.
-According to section 3249, Revised Statutes, "Proof spirits shall be held to be that alcoholic liquor which contains one-half its volume of alcohol of a specific gravity of 0.7939 at 60° Fahrenheit."
-The official gallon prescribed is one containing 231 cubic inches, or 58,372.2 grains, equal to 8.3389 pounds of distilled water at its maximum density, weighed in air of a temperature of 62° Fahrenheit and barometric pressure of 30 inches.
-The taxable gallon differs from the proof gallon by reason of the fact that in computing taxable gallons under section 3251, Revised Statutes, all fractional parts of a gallon less than one-tenth are excluded.
+According to section 3249, Revised Statutes, "Proof spirits shall be held to be that alcoholic liquor which contains one-half its volume of alcohol of a specific gravity of 0.7039 at 60° Fahrenheit."
+The official gallon prescribed is one containing 231 cubic inches, or 55,372. grains, equal to 8.3389 pounds of distilled water at its maximum density, weighed in air of a temperature of 62° Fahrenheit and barometric pressure of 30 inches.
+The taxable gallon differs from the proof gallon by reason of the fact that in computing taxable gallons under section 3251, Revised Statutes, all fractional parts of a gallon less than one-tent hare excluded.